15 Types of Aloe Succulent Plants with Names and Pictures

 Aloe barbadensis is cultivated as the standard source of Aloe vera juice which is used for assorted pharmaceutical purposes.
 In the home this juice is used for treatment of burns and various skin conditions.

-Aloe Plants are easy-care plants which thrive in bright light with some direct sunlight, average warmth away from drafts and moderately moist, rich, well- drained soil coupled with monthly feeding during the growing season.
+Aloe Plants flourish in bright light with 6-8 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+Read more on how to grow and care for Aloe succulents.

-Aloes have no need for high humidity.
-Repotting is only needed when the plant becomes pot-bound.
+Aloes require repotting is only needed when the plant becomes pot-bound.
 Pruning is necessary to keep the plant neat as well as discourage pest and disease infestations.

-If you would like to add these spectacular Aloe plants to your collection, they are readily available online at Etsy.
+If you would like to add these spectacular Aloe plants to your collection, we have listed herebelow 15 of the most popular Aloe Plants that are ideal for growing in the home.

 15 Elegant Aloe Succulent Varieties for the Home